 The restaurants, bistros and bars in Paris were all full, but with a little patience we could always find a table anywhere.
 The most popular places required advanced reservations, but unless one really has to dine in a 3-star Michelin restaurant, the options were many and good.
 This is something I love about Paris, I don’t have to spend a fortune to eat well, like in New York or London.
 Even with the Euro at $1.4 US dollar the cost of a good meal is still reasonable.

 Shopping was another deal – with the Euro so high it was more expensive to buy anything.
 As usual, I get good quality for less by avoiding the big stores full of eager tourists.
-I go instead to the charming small boutiques specialized in one-of-a-kind items – everything else I find easily in New York.
-I also like to remind myself that it is taste that makes Parisian things look good, not high prices.
+I go instead to the charming small boutiques around Rue du Cherche-Midi specialized in one-of-a-kind items, or Rue de Passy for everything else.
+I also like to remind myself that it is taste that makes Parisian things look good, not expensive things.
 On the same token, it is the Parisians’ priorities that brings me back to their city every year.